adrazen/cs140e-final-project/labs/11-user-process/README.md

      user program (using `program_get`) and jumps to it directly, running it in kernel mode.
 The user program does system calls to call back into the `trivial-os`.
 This gives you a simple starting point.
+     An diagram from the prelab readings refers to this method of "loading" as "Direct Execution Protocol Without Limits".

      *What to do*: follow the flow of control and make sure understand what is going on.
 This is useful to help you get orientated with what